tribbloid/spookystuff/README.md

 #### 3. Download University Logos
 - Goal: Search for Logos of all US Universities on Google Image (a list of US Universities can be found at [http://www.utexas.edu/world/univ/alpha/]), download them to one of your s3 bucket.
     - You need to set up your S3 credential through environment variables
-    - The following query will crawl 4000+ pages and web resources so its better to test it on a cluster
+    - The following query will visit 4000+ pages and web resources so its better to test it on a cluster
 - Query:
 ```
     ((sc.parallelize(Seq("dummy")) +>